Friends in Yoga,

 When we try to figure out what our dharma is there is an element that helps guide us.
 It is our conscience.
 Not what we believe to be important or right but rather what feels most important for us to contribute at this time.

 As aspiring and working yoga therapists, we understand the importance of knowing oneself.
-Healing can happen when we have the tools to experience ourselves more fully and move towards integration, health, and contentment.
+Healing can happen when we have the tools to fully experience ourselves and move toward integration, health, and contentment.
 We have chosen to share these tools with others.
 To study, practice, and know the teachings in a way that can help more people move away from suffering.

 This is what I see.
 Hundreds of us all over the world living our dharma to the best of our ability.
 In service of those who wish to know themselves better and find the healing that is their birthright.
 Individually and together we make an enormous difference in people’s lives.
 As a school, we have influenced thousands of positive outcomes this year.
 And this only gains momentum as each one of us does our part to share the wisdom of yoga therapy.